mircealungu/Zeeguu-Core/README.md

 Clone this repo

 For installing on a fresh Ubuntu (10.04) run the `./ubuntu_install.sh` script.

-For other OSs take inspiration from that file, but skipping step 1.
+For other OSs take inspiration from the afore-mentioned file, but skipping step 1.

 To be able to do anything meaningful with the Zeeguu-Core you must set the environment variable `ZEEGUU_CORE_CONFIG`